MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 4. Removing the container
 5. Removing the Azure session

 Because the build agents are running in AWS, I had to create a service principal to connect to Azure and run the PowerShell commands.
-This post will cover:
+I will cover:

 1. Creating a Service Principal with a Certificate
 2. Giving the service principal just enough permissions to a resource group via a custom Azure role to create and remove containers
 3. Setting up TeamCity build steps and parameters to connect to Azure, create, test against and remove then container the remove the Azure session
 4. The PowerShell scripts to run in item 3.

-The examples in this post was carried out using PowerShell Desktop Version 5.1 on Windows 10 1803.
+The examples in this post were carried out using PowerShell Desktop Version 5.1 on Windows 10 1803.

 ## Azure Service Principal with Certificate

 First I create the Azure Service Principal following the documentation.
-I wanted to use a certificate for the Service Principal authentication because I had not done this before.
+I wanted to use a certificate for the Service Principal authentication because I had not done this before and wanted to learn the process.
+Jetbrains also advise to avoid storing passwords for external accounts in [TeamCity in this response from support].
+There's also this [issue tracker] that shows they are working on improving security of secrets held.

 Here's the code to create the Service Principal, it creates a certificate locally that is used for the Service Principal to connect.
 This certificate should be copied (included the private key) to where you want the service principal to be able to login (i.e. the build agents).

 ```powershell